Games Changers: Olympic Stars of Yesterday

 Bruce Jenner (Caitlyn Jenner), Decathlon

 Epilogue: Jenner returned from Montreal a hero and used his status to launch a film and broadcasting career.
-He long-jumped from the front of a Wheaties box to a starring role in the CHiPs TV series and the Village People movie, Can’t Stop the Music, which won him decidedly less favorable reviews — the one-time World’s Greatest Athlete received the Golden Raspberry Award in 1980 for Worst Actor in the disco flop.
+He long-jumped from the front of a Wheaties box to a starring role in the CHiPs TV series and the Village People movie, Can't Stop the Music, which won him decidedly less favorable reviews — the one-time World's Greatest Athlete received the Golden Raspberry Award in 1980 for Worst Actor in the disco flop.
 His TV career was more successful, with guest star shots on prime-time series and game shows and stints as a sports commentator.
-He struck gold again in 2007, when he offered up a new image as the neutered patriarch on the wildly popular surreality show Keeping Up With the Kardashians.
-More recently, he has become an inspiring transgender symbol and the star of the TV show on the E Network, I Am Cait.
+He struck gold again in 2007, when he offered up a new image as the patriarch on the wildly popular surreality show Keeping Up With the Kardashians.
+More recently, she has become an inspiring transgender symbol and the star of the TV show on the E Network, I Am Cait.

 Mary Lou Retton, Gymnastics